takakib123/LLaVa-for-Circuit-Netlist/README.md

 # Finetuning model

 We built a small [Dataset](https://www.kaggle.com/datasets/takakib/circuit-for-llava) for finetuning LLaVA for Netlist Generation.
 We only used 7 images for finetuning.
-But it yielded quite impressive result for such a small dataset.
+But it yielded quite usuable result for such a small dataset.
 For finetuning we used the Kaggle P-100 GPU and the following hyperparameters:
 _model_id llava-1.5-7b, train_epochs 5, gradient_accumulation_steps 1, learning_rate 5e-4, lora_r 8, lora_alpha 32_

 # Get started with the model